Online Course FAQ

 - Classroom Management and Safety counts as 8 non–contact hours

-- Teaching Yoga Beyond the Poses counts as 3 non–contact hours
+- The Workshop Workshop, the Content Workshop, and Teaching Yoga Beyond the Poses each count as 3 non–contact hours

 Is there a timeframe for completion?